 - The formal (accredited) training requires the individual to be released for 4hrs per week for personal study time and 4hrs per week for 1:1 training.
 The 1:1 training could be on courses, observing all clinical and non-clinical members of the team, and being observed completing patient interactions.
 The remainder of the working week can be flexible to suit the needs of the practice and individual.
 So the 4hrs of 1:1 training does not need to all be with a GP!

 - The GPA needs to complete an e-portfolio covering the training domains, supported by a named GP mentor (they can also have a practice manager mentor who could support the non-clinical elements instead of the GP)

-- On completion of training a £1700 training grant (correct at time of writing) is payable by HEE to the employing practice
+- On completion of training a £1700 training grant (correct at the time of writing in 2022) is payable by WT&E to the employing practice